 A thorough understanding of the legal principles governing agency conduct is critical to a successful challenge to an adverse agency action or the successful advocacy for—or defense of—a favorable agency decision.
 The legal constraints on government action do not depend solely on the particular agency at issue, but also on general principles of administrative law, such as what constitutes “arbitrary and capricious” agency action; when notice and comment rulemaking is required and what an agency must do to satisfy it; and the application of “Chevron” deference.

 The lawyers in Gibson Dunn’s Administrative Law and Regulatory Practice Group have an exceptional capacity to represent clients seeking to challenge or defend government regulation or to bring about appropriate regulatory action.
-The group comprises lawyers from an array of practice groups in the firm, including Environmental Litigation and Mass Tort, Labor and Employment, Securities Litigation and Regulation, Financial Institutions, Government and Commercial Contracts, Antitrust and Trade Regulation, and International Trade Regulation and Compliance.
+The group comprises lawyers from an array of practice groups in the firm, including Environmental Litigation and Mass Tort, Labor and Employment, Securities Litigation and Regulation, Financial Institutions, Government Contracts, Antitrust and Trade Regulation, and International Trade Regulation and Compliance.
 The group includes a number of lawyers with high-level government experience, including former general counsel to the EPA, Department of Labor (Solicitor of Labor), and Department of Justice (Assistant Attorney General, Office of Legal Counsel); and lawyers who held top legal, policy and enforcement positions at the FTC, SEC, OSHA and other agencies.
 Lawyers in the Administrative Law Group work closely with the firm’s Appellate and Constitutional Law Practice Group, which is widely recognized to be among the very best in the country.
 When an agency’s actions warrant Congressional scrutiny, the firm’s Public Policy Practice Group provides sophisticated expert assistance.

 In addition to representing clients in rulemakings, judicial review of agency action and enforcement actions, as described above, Gibson Dunn lawyers handle a variety of other agency-related matters on a daily basis, including FOIA and reverse-FOIA representations, variances, exemptions, approvals, and opinions in connection with existing regulations.
 In these and countless other regulatory matters, the firm’s familiarity with administrative agencies and the reputation of its Litigation Department are often decisive.